Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 5. 3D One — All-in-One

-A pro-favourite hybrid that adjusts from compound to polish depending on pad and technique.
+A pro-favorite hybrid that adjusts from compound to polish depending on pad and technique.
 Pros: versatile, strong cut and good finish, low dust.
 Cons: more expensive; the versatility rewards some experience to dial in.

 6. Turtle Wax Polishing Compound — Cheapest Cutter